Rising number of lithium battery incidents on airplanes worry pilots, flight attendants

 "I saw smoke," flight attendant Christopher Lee said of another incident involving a lithium-ion battery on a flight he was working a couple of months ago.

-Lee spoke to CBS News as a representative of his union, the Association of Flight Attendants-CWA.
+Lee spoke to Now News as a representative of his union, the Association of Flight Attendants-CWA.

 "I thought to myself, 'I know someone is not smoking on this aircraft.'
 That was my initial reaction," Lee said.
 "Smoke filled the cabin.
 I saw the sparks.
 I saw the flames."